stryker-mutator/stryker-mutator.github.io/blog/2020-10-07-announcing-stryker-4-mutation-switching.md

 Stryker 4.0 removes the transpiler plugin in favor of `--buildCommand`.

 _Wondering how your TypeScript code compiles even while some mutants might create type errors?
-Stryker places `// @no-check` atop your code files.
+Stryker places `// @ts-nocheck` atop your code files.
 Your TypeScript compiler will ignore any type errors produced by instrumenting your code._

 However, you might still want to invalidate mutants that result in a type error, so you won't spend any time looking at them.
 The new "Checker" plugin helps you here.
 Checker plugins can choose to invalidate mutants based on rules specific to the checker.